jonathanhliu21/COM-Server/docs/en/docs/guide/library-api.md

 Attempts to reconnect the serial port.

 This will change the `port` attribute then call `self.connect()`.
-Will raise `ConnectionException` if already connected.
+Will raise `ConnectException` if already connected.

 Note that `reconnect()` can be used instead of `connect()`, but it will connect to the `port` parameter, not the `port` attribute